 Whether you drive south-west from Melbourne or catch the train, it doesn’t take long before the countryside scenery returns to that of an urban environment.
 On reaching Geelong, set a course for Newtown, one of the city’s more chichi neighbourhoods, with beautiful Victorian and Edwardian homes and upmarket stores and eateries.

-Refuel at Skinny Dippers (03 4222 9542), a hip new café run by a dedicated CrossFitter.
+Refuel at Skinny Dippers, a hip café run by a dedicated CrossFitter.
 It’s fresh, healthy and paleo-friendly, with baristas utilising beans from Mikro Coffee Roasters in a Slayer espresso machine.
-Tuck in to the sweet-potato waffle with coconut yoghurt and fruit.
+Must try: sweet-potato waffle with coconut yoghurt and fruit.

 Next, explore the stores at the Newtown end of Pakington Street.
-For high-end labels such as Maticevski, Ellery and Missoni, spend time flicking through the racks at Tinky (03 5222 8888).
-Sweet kids’ outfits can be found at Salted Starfish (03 5224 1244), while Sassica and Salter is the place for breezy, coastal homewares.
+For high-end labels such as Maticevski, Ellery and Missoni, spend time flicking through the racks at Tinky.
+Sassica and Salter is the place for breezy, coastal homewares.

 While you’re in Newtown, look out for the historic woollen mills with a façade covered in signs for marketing companies and design firms.
 They’ve been turned into a hub for small businesses but also house Boom Gallery, where you can view eclectic art, from ceramics to photography, with local up-and-comers well represented.
 Grab a coffee at the light and bright café or head across the street to Boom Makers to shop the wares of a framer, jeweller, macramé artist and others.

 For more shopping, drive to the recently upgraded laneway precinct around Little Malop Street, 10 minutes away.
-Duck in to fashion and interiors boutique Thule Trading (03 5221 5178) and Real Music Vinyl & CDs (03 5229 3690) or seek out a quirky gift at Our Satellite Hearts, a cute and colourful store with crystals, jewellery, books and beauty products.
+Duck in to Real Music Vinyl & CDs or seek out a quirky gift at Our Satellite Hearts, a cute and colourful store with crystals, jewellery, books and beauty products.